springernature/frontend-toolkits/README.md

 The creation, validation and publication of packages is controlled via the [Frontend Package Manager](https://github.com/springernature/frontend-package-manager).

-The `README` for that repository provides information on the package creation wizard, which can be run with `npm run create`, as well as detailing additional options for package validation, as well how packages are [automatically published via Travis](#publishing).
+The `README` for that repository provides information on the package creation wizard, which can be run with `npm run create`, as well as detailing additional options for package validation, as well how packages are [automatically published via GitHub Actions](#publishing).

 ### Package structure